6 Types of Edging System for Artificial Grass

 The main advantage of steel edging over timber edging is the increased lifespan.

-Many steel edging systems, such as EverEdge, are also quick and easy to install and can be shaped to form curves, as necessary.
+Steel edging systems are also quick and easy to install and can be shaped to form curves, as necessary.

 The downside to steel edging, however, is the cost.
 Steel edging is normally somewhere around the same price as composite plastic, making it far more expensive than using timber.